Victims of Santa Fe High School shooting include substitute teacher, Pakistani exchange student

 “He was never one to be a sad or down person, he always had to joke or laugh about things,” Reeves said of her friend.
 “He was just outgoing and super sweet.
 He definitely didn’t deserve this.”

-Fox News' Elizabeth Zwirz, Zoe Szathmary and The Associated Press contributed to this report.
+Fox News’ Amy Lieu, Zoe Szathmary, Elizabeth Zwirz and The Associated Press contributed to this report.